dhruv-anand-aintech/dhruv-anand-aintech.github.io/content/en/consult.md

 - **Expert Network:** Connect with leading specialists across various fields to expand your business network
 - **Hiring:** Help you understand the quantitative skills needed for upcoming AI and ML roles

-This is best suited for companies looking to get a high-level overview of their AI strategy and need guidance on how to improve their AI capabilities.
+This is best suited for companies that are looking to get an assessment of their high-level AI strategy and need guidance on how to leverage AI in better ways, using cutting-edge techniques and models.

 ### 2. Comprehensive Consulting